• Home

 A hidden provocateur half way through the show challenges the performers to stop the show and come clean on their white supremacist privilege - the audience is forced to take sides, the hall lights coming on turning their seats into the stage…will they decide for the show to continue or will they shut it down?

 In each performance somehow the show continues, carrying the audience’s pity into a runway modeling refugee clothing.
-Borders are being crossed, in internalised escape and real refuge, a fitted kitchen explodes in a parody of pornographic phantasies, problem zones on body surfaces and in-and-exclusion are being examined.
+Borders are being crossed, in internalised escape and real refuge, a fitted kitchen explodes in a parody of pornographic phantasies, problem zones on body surfaces and in-and-exclusion are being meticulously examined.
 Audience are advised to avoid the front rows.

 Unknown Germany toured six cities in northern Germany in summer 2001, with 6 sold-out shows.
 An excerpt of the show was performed in Bowling Green, Ohio, USA, at the national underground publishing conference.